OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 * MACs (Message Authentication Codes, also known as keyed hashes) combine hashes with a secret key.
 The MAC can only be calculated or verified if the secret key is known.
 In contrast to hashes this means, that an attacker cannot easily calculate a MAC after the original data was modified.
 This is well suited, if the application can store the secret key within its own storage and no other party needs to verify the authenticity of the data.

-* Digital Signatures are a public key-based scheme where, instead of a single secret key, a combination of a secret private key and a a public key is used.
+* Digital Signatures are a public key-based scheme where, instead of a single secret key, a combination of a secret private key and a public key is used.
 The signature is created utilizing the secret key and can be verified utilizing the public key.
 Similar to MACs, an attacker cannot easily create a new signature.
 In contrast to MACs, signatures allow verification without needed to disclose the secret key.
 Why is not everyone using Signatures instead of MACs?
 Mostly for performance reasons.

 * Another possibility is the usage of encryption using AEAD schemes (see "Test if encryption provides data integrity protection")